drdhaval2785/siddhantakaumudi/readme.txt

 8. Correct verb number errors.
 They should be in chronologic order.
 When not, it means it is wrong. e.g. 157 वगि -> 147 वगि
 9. 1209 verb number are missing in original.
 Made adjustment in step1.py logic.
 10. Some missing data for verbs was also incorporated.
 The diff file is logged in sk0_manual.txt file. (by `diff siddhantakaumudi.txt sk0.txt > sk0_manual.txt`).
+11. sUtra 3158 is missing in original SK text also (uNAdi sUtras are there in its place.)
+Therefore only 3977 sUtras are present instead of 3978 as in printed text.
 # Step 1 - Mechanical changes and add markup

 1. Add space after the sUtra number.
 (2264)धात्वादेः षः सः -> (2264) धात्वादेः षः सः